 Free Content & Activities: N/A

-Conference Track: Embedded Software Design & Verification, Connected Devices and the Internet of Things (IoT)
+Conference Track: Embedded Software Design & Verification, IoT and Connected Devices

 Vault Recording: TBD

 In recent years, firmware has become a more attractive target for hackers.
 Insecure firmware can allow attackers to install persistent exploits below the OS layer.
 Developers need to understand why attackers target firmware, the makeup of common attacks, and how to secure platforms against common attacks.